 - Bureau of Labor Statistics (BLS): Provides occupational employment data, including contributions from immigrants, at bls.gov.

-- Corporate Reports: Some companies disclose workforce diversity or immigration data in annual reports or SEC filings, though such information is limited.
+- Corporate Reports: Some companies disclose workforce diversity or immigration data in annual reports or SEC filings, though such information is limited and not comprehensive.